MathewStylianidis/Datasets/README.md

 ## Computer Vision

+### Still images of people performing actions

-### Person Detection
+#### Person detection
 * **Stanford 40 Action Dataset**: The dataset contains images of humans performing 40 actions.
 Labels include bounding boxing for each image for 9532 images with 180-300 images per action class.   [[Link]](http://vision.stanford.edu/Datasets/40actions.html)

+### Images of people/vehicles

-* **Stanford 40 Action Dataset**: The dataset contains images with people and/or bikes as well as images with neither people or bikes.
-The dataset is originally annotated for image classification (detecting whether there is a person, bike or nothing in the picture) but also comes with pixel egmentation masks for 150 bike images.
-However segmentation masks for people, bicycles and cars can also be found  [[here]](https://lear.inrialpes.fr/people/marszalek/data/ig02/).  [[Link]](http://www-old.emt.tugraz.at/~pinz/data/GRAZ_01/)
+* **GRAZ 01**: The dataset contains images with people and/or bikes as well as images with neither people or bikes.
+The dataset is originally annotated for image classification (detecting whether there is a person, bike or nothing in the picture) but also comes with pixel egmentation masks for 150 bike images. (https://lear.inrialpes.fr/people/marszalek/data/ig02/).  [[Link]](http://www-old.emt.tugraz.at/~pinz/data/GRAZ_01/)

+* **GRAZ 02**: The dataset contains 365 images with bikes, 311 images with persons, 420 images with cars and 380 images not containing one of these objects.
+For 300 images of each category pixel segmentation masks are provided.
+There is also an improved version of the database with improved pixel segmentation masks. [[Link]](http://www-old.emt.tugraz.at/~pinz/data/GRAZ_02/) [[Improved dataset link]](http://lear.inrialpes.fr/people/marszalek/data/ig02/)